wooriapt/jekyll-now/_posts/2018-07-17-CashBag Model.md

 Developmentroadmap

-2.Condition.
+Condition.
+---
 Branch...3000

 Marketing channel:Branch*100

-3.[ERC 721](http://erc721.org) A CLASS OF UNIQUE TOKENS
+[ERC 721](http://erc721.org) A CLASS OF UNIQUE TOKENS
+---
 customer. consumer Coin.

 Use like mileage or exchange ERC 20 tokens - for sale

-4.Encryption currency exchange.
+Encryption currency exchange.
+---
 ERC 20(5) : ERC 721(10)-Policy decision.
 Holders of exchange sales on the Encryption currency exchange.
 And purchasing.

 참조.
+---
 [ERC 721](http://erc721.org)
 ERC-721 is a free, open standard that describes how to build non-fungible or unique tokens on the Ethereum blockchain.
 While most tokens are fungible (every token is the same as every other token), ERC-721 tokens are all unique.